 Hard Copy: H. Hanegraaff

-READ: How I Know Every Word in Open Letter to Joseph Tkach, Jr. is True (October 27, 2007 email to ESN)
+How I Know Every Word in Open Letter to Joseph Tkach, Jr. is True (tells exactly what went on during the changes) (10-26-07)

 What Really Occurred With Worldwide Church of God (GCI) (very important info; detailed)